Skip to content

 "The composition is not about painful physical experiences, but is a spiritual quest.

 Apart from Ustvolskaya's sixth piano sonata, it also features pieces by Robert Schumann, totally the opposite of Ustvolskaya.
 The performance's title, 'SHIROKURO', is Japanese for 'White and Black'.
 Extreme contrast is key.
 Mukaiyama: "We were looking for music written for the piano, melodious and of great beauty."
 With Schumann comes a totally different physical response.
 "Dancer Mitchell listens with his whole body and improvises to the music," Beutler explains.
-"A lot of the movements are fixed, the beginnings, the spatial structure, but in his dance there is also a freedom, to go into the moment, so it seems like he is listening with his whole body.
+"A lot of the movements are fixed, the beginnings, the spatial structure, but there is also a freedom in his dance, to go into the moment, so it seems like he is listening with his whole body.
 This is what he does with Schumann.
 The contrast with Ustvolskaya intensifies the listening."

 Good to know